CommandCrafterx/silk-database-server/README.md

 - Jackson Pot (19)

 # Adding Data
 Use the "fetch" syntax with the POST request method to add data to the database.
+Make sure you don't forget name and age.
 Example:

 fetch("http:/localhost:3000/users/", {